 What is renters’ insurance?

-Atlanta renter’s insurance is like home insurance, but it’s intended for people who, well, rent a house or apartment instead of owning a home.
+Atlanta renter’s insurance is like home insurance, but it’s intended for people who, well, rent an apartment instead of owning a home.
 It provides coverage for your personal belongings and liability.
 However, it won’t provide coverage for the building or structure.
 (Your landlord’s insurance would cover the building itself.)

 So, renter’s insurance would help you build a financial safety net for your bank account so that you won’t get totally cleaned out if something happens at your apartment and things go a little haywire.

 If you rent an apartment or a house, you might want to consider it so you can protect yourself financially.
 Imagine if a fire tore through your apartment or a crafty burglar made off with your stuff.
 Imagine if a guest tripped and took a bad – and expensive – fall…and you’re found responsible.

 You might be scratching your head and thinking, well my stuff isn’t all that expensive…But chances are you have more stuff than you think crammed into your place.
 Think about your electronics, furniture, clothes, shoes, and so on.
 It would probably cost quite a bit to replace all of your belongings.
 And if someone tripped and fell, like in our scenario above, their medical expenses (or even a lawsuit) could get super expensive.

 Maybe you’re wondering: What’s the point of Atlanta renter’s insurance?
 Doesn’t my landlord’s insurance cover me?